Most Div 7A loans fail to comply with ATO’s latest ruling.

 The ATO says you are wrong.
 You are not your company.
 Your company is a separate legal entity that pays tax at a lower rate than you.

 Without a Div 7A Loan Deed, you suffer a ‘deemed dividend’.
 The tax penalties for you taking the money from your company are almost 100%.

 Instead, you should have ‘borrowed’ the money from your company.
-The Div 7A Loan Deed treats the company money as a tax-effective ‘loan’.
+The Div 7A Loan Deed treats the company money as a Div 7A complying ‘loan’.

 Companies pay a low flat rate of tax.
 In contrast, mum and dad pay a high marginal tax rate.

 1. Therefore, in the good old days (before Div7A), mum and dad’s company earns the income.

 2. The company pays tax at the lower tax rate.
 (It saves mum and dad paying a higher rate of tax.)

 3. The company lends money to mum and dad.
 Mum and dad buy a boat, have a holiday or whatever.

 The government got sick and tired of this and introduced Division 7A Income Tax Assessment Act 1936.

-Div 7A ‘ensures that private companies are no longer able to make tax-free distributions of profits to shareholders’: Explanatory Memorandum to Act No 47 of 1998.
-Further:
+Div 7A ‘ensures that private companies are no longer able to make tax-free distributions of profits to shareholders’.

 ‘It ensures that all advances, loans and other credits by private companies to shareholders, are treated as assessable dividends.
 In addition, debts owed by shareholders which are forgiven by private companies are treated as dividends.’
 Explanatory Memorandum to Act No 47 of 1998.